mitre/redhat-enterprise-linux-7-stig-baseline/README.md

 # Using Heimdall for Viewing Test Results and Exporting for Checklist and eMASS

-The JSON results output file can be loaded into **[heimdall-lite](https://heimdall-lite.mitre.org/)** for a user-interactive, graphical view of the profile scan results.
+The JSON results output file can be loaded into **[Heimdall](https://heimdall-lite.mitre.org/)** for a user-interactive, graphical view of the profile scan results.
+Heimdall-Lite is a `browser only` viewer that allows you to easily view your results directly and locally rendered in your browser.

 It can also **_export your results into a DISA Checklist (CKL) file_** for easily upload into eMass using the `Heimdall Export` function.

+Depending on your enviroment, you can also use the [SAF CLI](https://saf-cli.mitre.org) to run a local docker instance of heimdall-lite via the `saf view:heimdall`.

-The JSON results file may also be loaded into a **[full heimdall server](https://github.com/mitre/heimdall2)**, allowing for additional functionality such as to store and compare multiple profile runs.
+The JSON results file may also be loaded into a **[full Heimdall Server](https://github.com/mitre/heimdall2)**, allowing for additional functionality such as to store and compare multiple profile runs.

+You can deploy your own instances of Heimdall-Lite or Heimdall Server easily via docker, kurbernetes, or the installation packages.

 # Authors